 Every three years an external facilitator conducts the Board's performance review.
 In the intervening years, an internal performance assessment is led by the Chair with the support of the Company Secretary.
-The next external evaluation is scheduled for FY2022.

 The process for conducting the review is agreed by the Board.
 Typically, the process includes individual interviews by the Chair or an external facilitator with each Director and the use of a self-assessment questionnaire to cover matters such as: